Chisomnwa/Sales-and-Market-Share-Analysis/README.md

 * Color Theme Folder: This contains the colorthesme you can use the design the charts and dashboard

 * Final Project and Dashboard Folder: This contains the final project and my dashboard and the the end of this project.
+You can download the Excel sheet that contains the final dashboard from here.

 * VanArsdel Logo: This is the Vanrsdel company logo for the dashboard design.